-- SHPO (see Section 5.8): Coordination with the THC/SHPO regarding historic resources and archeological resources is complete.
+- SHPO (see Section 5.8): Coordination under Section 106 with the THC/SHPO regarding historic resources and archeological resources is complete.
 Coordination letters are included in Appendix F. - TPWD (see Section 5.11): Collaborative review with the TPWD was concluded on March 21, 2023.
-Coordination with the TPWD is ongoing.
-The coordination correspondence is included in Appendix F. - Tribal Coordination: Coordination documentation with federally recognized Native American tribes is available in Appendix F. - NRCS: Because the proposed Build Alternative scored higher than 60 points using the NRCS-CPA-106 form, FPPA coordination was required.
+The coordination correspondence is included in Appendix F. On August 13, 2024, TxDOT provided TPWD with a NOA notifying them that the environmental documents were available for review.
+The NOA, included in Appendix F, provided information on how to access the document electronically or request a hard copy.
+TPWD coordination was completed on September 24, 2024.
+Appendix F includes documentation on the initiation of this coordination. - Tribal Coordination: Coordination documentation with federally recognized Native American tribes is available in Appendix F. - NRCS: Because the proposed Build Alternative scored higher than 60 points using the NRCS-CPA-106 form, FPPA coordination was required.
 Per NRCS email dated November 29, 2022, the combined rating of the site is 147.
-No further consideration for protection and no additional evaluation is necessary (see Appendix F). - TCEQ: Per the TxDOT-TCEQ MOU, TxDOT will provide TCEQ with the final draft EA for review and comment.
-Results of this coordination will be included in the final EA. - USACE: Coordination with the USACE is ongoing regarding impacts to the USACE WMA and two USACE-owned parks immediately adjacent to the existing US 380 alignment.
-Coordination includes initial stakeholder meeting with USACE/TxDOT, regular biweekly meetings between USACE/TxDOT, USACE/TxDOT meetings with the City of Princeton, and site visits with USACE to evaluate alternative alignments, including US 380 and WMA alignments.
-Impacts to waters of the U.S. will be coordinated with the USACE, permits obtained, and mitigation accomplished, as appropriate.
+No further consideration for protection and no additional evaluation is necessary (see Appendix F).